 When Do Single Rider Lines Close?

-As far as I know, single rider lines are always open!
-I’ve never seen one close.
-Although, Cast Members might close them if the crowds are light or if there’s some issue with the line.
+Although this seems unlikely at Disney World, Cast Members might close Single Rider Queues if the crowds are light or if there’s some issue with the line.

 Is There Anything I’ll Miss Out On If I Use The Single Rider Line?